 Now on to the performances.

 Eric Johnson – “Cliffs of Dover” – This composition, and it is a composition, accomplishes a rare feat for an instrumental featuring a guitarist – the song remains accessible despite being incredibly complex.
 Like many composers do when asked about their best songs, Johnson indicated that Cliffs “came from another place,” writing it all in five minutes.
 Five minutes, you have got to be kidding me!
-Its intro, opening riff, and impossible string skipping melody all perfectly blend into each other into one outstanding performance.
-Johnson is known for his “thousand electrified violins” tone, but he nicely integrates the classic clean Little Wing-Strat tone throughout the composition.
+Its intro, opening riff, and impossible styear’skipping melody perfectly blend into one outstanding performance.
+Johnson is known for his “thousand electrified violins” tone, but he nicely integrates the classic clean Little Wing-Strat fashion throughout the composition.
 A deceptively complex song to play, an iconic performance of the highest order.

-With his Berklee School of Music degree and Zappa internship Steve Vai might be one of rock’s most technically accomplished musicians.
-He certainly pushes the Van Halen model further than anyone else did, with right-handed tapping and pyrotechnic whammy bar antics.
+With his Berklee School of Music degree and Zappa internship, Steve Vai might be one of rock’s most technically accomplished musicians.
+He pushes the Van Halen model further than anyone else with right-handed tapping and pyrotechnic whammy bar antics.
 Some may argue Vai takes the electric guitar further than EVH – which he sometimes does while still invoking the blues – something EVH struggles with.
 I suspect this is due to Hendrix’s profound influence on Vai.
 “Tender Surrender” is Vai’s masterpiece.
-It is partly based on Hendrix’s “Villanova Junction” it mildly introduces the melody through tasty octaves then slowly builds, providing no hint of the low to high E spanning runs that come midway through the pieces.
-This is highly accomplished finger work of the highest order, and despite being a technical marvel, manages to remain tuneful, and I dare say, even soulful.
+It is partly based on Hendrix’s “Villanova Junction” it mildly introduces the melody through tasty octaves and then slowly builds, providing no hint of the low to high E-spanning runs that come midway through the pieces.
+This is highly accomplished finger work of the highest order, and despite being a technical marvel, manages to remain tuneful and, I dare say, even soulful.